 As a marketer, you will serve as a guide during this journey.
 You’ll provide helpful information to ensure that you meet your customer’s needs (using your product, of course).
 From the moment the prospective customer types a question into Google, to the point of sale and beyond, your job is to show them how you can solve their problem.

-If your customer journey does not include email marketing, you’re missing out on an opportunity.
-Email is a proven way to establish lasting relationships with customers.
+If your customer journey does not include email marketing integrations, you’re missing out on an opportunity.
+Email marketing is a proven way to establish lasting relationships with customers.
 People expect top-notch service, and if they don’t get it, you’ll find them blogging or taking to social media to tell the world about it.
 Build a strong relationship, on the other hand, and your happy customers will be your strongest advocates.

-In this moment, many established marketing methods, such as face-to-face marketing, outdoor advertising, and print materials, are either no longer viable or severely curtailed.
+At this moment, many established marketing methods, such as face-to-face marketing, outdoor advertising, and print materials, are either no longer viable or severely curtailed.
 We are living in a new normal in which would-be customers are now stuck at home, glued to their screens.

 Recreate the customer journey